Trump threatens to pull $1 billion investment if he is banned from UK

 The threat from Trump, owner of two golf courses in his mother's homeland of Scotland, comes as British lawmakers prepare to hold a debate on a petition signed by over half a million people calling for him to be barred from the country after his proposal to stop Muslims entering the United States.

 The debate will be held on Jan.
 18 but will not be followed by a vote.
-Only interior minister Theresa May can issue an order banning entry into Britain and Prime Minister David Cameron has said he does not favor barring Trump.
+Only Home Secretary Theresa May can issue an order banning entry into Britain and Prime Minister David Cameron has said he does not favour barring Trump.

 "Any action to restrict travel would force The Trump Organization to immediately end these and all future investments we are currently contemplating in the United Kingdom," the group said in a statement.